Mohamed-Elmanzalawi/Integrative-Analysis-of-Gene-and-MicroRNA-Expression-in-TCGA-Skin-Cutaneous-Melanoma-SKCM-/README.md

 3. **PCA**: PCA was performed on the gene expression data, with the first principal component (PC1) explaining **24% of the variance**, and the second principal component (PC2) explaining **19%**.
 The PCA plots based on **vital status** and **gender** did not show any clear correlation between these factors and gene expression, as the data points were randomly distributed.

-4. **Gene Enrichment Analysis (GSEA)**: Further analysis was conducted on the differentially expressed genes using **Gene Set Enrichment Analysis (GSEA)** and **gProfiler** to explore biological pathways and gene functions.
-These analyses are crucial for understanding the underlying biological processes related to melanoma.

 ---

 ## **Enrichment Analysis**